GroupofXG/anewcydatabase/README.md

 # The entry for each involution will contain the following fields :

-Divisor Exchange Involutions:
+-------------------- Divisor Exchange Involutions --------------------

-•polyid: The index numbers labeling the polytope in the database.
+•Polyid: The index numbers labeling the polytope in the database.

-•tri id: The index of triangulation in a given polytope.
+•tri_id: The index of triangulation in a given polytope.

-•BP not in F: Boundary point not interior to facets of a polytope, corresponding to the vertex in the dual-polytopy $\Delta^{*}$ of the toric ambient space.
+•BP_not_in_F: Boundary point not interior to facets of a polytope, corresponding to the vertex in the dual-polytopy $\Delta^{*}$ of the toric ambient space.

-•F Intsec: Quartet intersection number on the ambient space $\mathcal{A}$.
+•F_Intsec: Quartet intersection number on the ambient space $\mathcal{A}$.

-•triple inters: Triple intersection number on the Calabi-Yau threefolds $X$.
+•triple_inters: Triple intersection number on the Calabi-Yau threefolds $X$.

 •INVOL: The involution considered in this example.

-•KK data: The geometric data of this polytope mentioned in Kreuzer-Skarke database.
+•KK_data: The geometric data of this polytope mentioned in Kreuzer-Skarke database.

-•Linear I: Linear ideal of the polytopy.
+•Linear_I: Linear ideal of the polytopy.

 •OPLANES: The locus and type of O-plane, followed by its contribution to D3-tadpole.

  { type of O-plane: [[Fixed locus_1], number of O-plane_1,...]

    ...

    "tadpole_cancel": True or False,

-   "value": contribution to D3-tadpole "[h12p,h12n,smooth]" :  [h21+, h21-, whether P_sym is smooth]
+   "value": contribution to D3-tadpole

+   "[h12p,h12n,smooth]" :  [h21+, h21-, whether P_sym is smooth]
   }